LordAshes/Talespire-RemoteControlPlugin/README.md

 The player then enters the mini name that they wish to control.
 Typically this would be the name of their own mini.

-After that the player can press the directional buttons on the Remote Control App in order to move his/her mini.
+After that the player can press the directional buttons on the Remote Control App in order to move his/her mini, rotate his/her mini, move the camera, and/or rotate the camwera.

+Settings on the remote are provided to determine how much each button press moves, how much each button press rotates, and if the mini is to change facing whem moving.

 The RemoteControlApp.exe can be found in the plugins install directory.

+## Limitations

+1. The Remote Control App has no permission checking.
+You can use it to control any mini that you know the name of.
+2. The control over the camera is shared between all remotes, thus two or more players can be fighting for control.